 Time limits for filing a claim for hurricane property damage

 Every state has legal time limits for filing a claim in civil court.
 This is known as the statute of limitations.
-In Florida, the statute of limitations for filing a hurricane property damage claim is four years from the time the damage occurred.
-If your claim is not filed in the court system within that four-year timeframe, your case will be dismissed and you will have lost your opportunity to recover compensation for the property damage from Hurricane Michael.
+In Florida, the statute of limitations for filing a hurricane property damage claim is two years from the time the damage occurred.
+If your claim is not filed in the court system within that two-year timeframe, your case will be dismissed and you will have lost your opportunity to recover compensation for the property damage from Hurricane Michael.

 Sustain property damage from Hurricane Michael?
 Let us help